tamaraprieto/EGA_upload_SMARTPTA/README.md

 ### 3.6 Finalise Submission

-You do not need to wait until all batches are uploaded before finalising the submission.
-If cluster storage is running low, finalise after a few batches have been uploaded and registered.
-Finalising triggers ingestion on EGA's end (up to 48 hours), after which the encrypted files will be archived and automatically deleted from the box.
-Once you have verified that the files have been [archived](https://submission.ega-archive.org/files/archive) you can also be safely delete them from the cluster to free up space.
-The submission will remain in a pending/review state until the helpdesk approves it or the data has been ingested (?).
-If storage is not a concern, you can upload and register all batches first and finalise once at the end.
+You do not need to wait until all batches are uploaded before finalizing the submission.
+You can finalize as many times as needed, especially if cluster space is limited.
+The submission will remain in a pending/review state until the helpdesk approves it (it can take up to one week).
+The files will be archived and automatically deleted from the EGA box.
+Once you have **verified that the files have been [archived](https://submission.ega-archive.org/files/archive)**, you can safely **delete** them from the cluster to free up space before preparing the next batch.